MFsept/MFsept/README.md

 ---

-> _"Simplicity is the soul of efficiency."_ – Austin Freeman
+> _"Code is not just instructions — it’s a way to think."_ – Bret Victor